Camaione Student Endowment

 Each year the following scholarships, all fully supported by the DNC Student Endowment, are awarded at the annual Fall Meeting:

-- David N Camaione Doctoral Scholarship for $1000
+- Linda S. Pescatello (formerly David N Camaione) Doctoral Scholarship for $1000

-- Mark Connelly Memorial Master Scholarship for $750
+- Mark Connolly Memorial Master Scholarship for $750

 - Robert S. Axtell Undergraduate Scholarship for $500